-Sports massage provides targeted, therapeutic treatment tailored to the biomechanical and physical needs of the athlete.
+Sports massage for athletes provides targeted, therapeutic treatment tailored to the biomechanics and physical needs of the athlete.
 In other words, it’s not going to be like your typical fluff n’ buff spa massage 😉 You’re going to be moving around a bit for analysis.
 You and your therapist will be working together on increasing range of motion and unwinding injuries.
 And you’re going to get some homework!

-Curious how a sports massage in NYC might work for you?
+Curious how a sports massage for athletes in NYC might work for you?
 We’ve taken some of our most common client-athlete cases and given you a run-down of how a sports massage could benefit each one.
 Keep reading more to dive in!